GenericMappingTools/gmt/doc/rst/source/movie.rst

 Transparent images
 ------------------

-By default, **movie** will build opaque PNG images which can then be assembled into an animation.
+By default, **movie** will build *opaque* PNG images which can then be assembled into an animation.
-Use **-F** experimental modifier **+t** to instead make transparent PNG images.
-Currently, few video codecs support transparency.
-It is claimed both H.265 (HECV) and VP9 (Webm) offers this capability; I have only been able to verify the latter by viewing the webm movie in Chrome.
-Animated GIFs can be built from transparent PNGs and here each frame accumulate in the final movie.
-Experts may create the transparent PNGs and take things from there.
+The vast majority of movies is likely to be made that way.
+Use the **-F** option's experimental modifier **+t** to make *transparent* PNG images.
+Currently, very few video codecs support transparency.
+It is claimed both H.265 (HECV) and VP9 (Webm) offer this capability; we have only been able to verify the latter by viewing a transparent webm movie in Chrome.
+Animated GIFs can be built from transparent PNGs as well and here each additional frame accumulate in the final movie.
+Experts may create transparent PNGs and create movies in professional tools that support a movie alpha channel.

 Technical Details
 -----------------